Professor Christy Cheung

 - Responsible Use of IT

 Social technologies (e.g., virtual worlds, online discussion forums, social media) connect geographically distant individuals and facilitate their pursuit of mutual interests and goals.
 Individuals can obtain social and informational support by socializing and participating in public discussions on online platforms.
 However, social technologies are vulnerable to hostile social interactions such as cyberbullying, cyberharassment, cybermobbing, doxxing, and trolling.
-With more and more sophisticated destructive collective online and offline behaviours, her SRFS grant aims to advance our understanding of how technologies facilitate and intervene in collective deviant actions.
+With more and more sophisticated destructive collective online and offline behaviours, her SRFS grant aims to advance the literature on how technologies facilitate and intervene in collective deviant actions.

 - IT and Societal Implications

-In addition to the three main research interests, Professor Cheung has been working on research related to electronic word-of-mouth communication, and e-commerce, and social commerce.
+In addition to the three main research interests, Christy has been working on research related to electronic word-of-mouth communication, and e-commerce, and social commerce.

 - RGC Senior Research Fellow (研資局高級研究學者) 2020/21